waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Saving Money: Mom saves a portion of winnings.
 - COUNTER: Impassable object.
 Interact from the front to speak with NPCs behind it.
 - LADDER: Warps between floors.
+- FLOOR_UP_WALL: Impassable wall from the North (looks like a ledge).

 ## Strategy Notes
 - Team Strategy: Paprika (Quilava) is the carry.
 Basalt (Geodude) needs training.